Safety, Tolerability and PK of Subcutaneous D-4517.2 in Subjects With Wet AMD or DME (Tejas)

 4. Must agree not to donate sperm during study and for 30 days following administration of the last dose of IP.

-6. Ocular media clarity, pupillary dilation, and individual cooperation sufficient for adequate fundus imaging in the opinion of the Investigator.
+7. Ocular media clarity, pupillary dilation and individual cooperation sufficient for adequate fundus imaging in the opinion of the Investigator.

-7. Recurrence of subretinal fluid or increase in CST.
-This inclusion criteria will be confirmed by the Central Reader in Stage 2.
+8. Recurrence of intra- or subretinal fluid at study Baseline.
+This inclusion criterion will be confirmed by the Sponsor or Central Reader in Stages 1 and 1A and by the Central Reader in Stage 2.

-8. For subjects with bilateral disease, only one eye per subject is eligible to participate in the study.
+9. For subjects with bilateral disease, only one eye per subject can participate in the study.
 In cases where both eyes are eligible, the eye with the worse BCVA at the Screening Visit will be selected as the study eye.
-If both eyes have the same BCVA, the decision of which eye to select as the study eye will be made by the Investigator.
+If both eyes have the same BCVA, the eye with the largest CST will be selected as the study eye.

 1. Current regular use of oral anti-hyperglycemic agents for the treatment of diabetes.